theoneandonlycbuck/dish/doc/README.txt

         ~/dish/dishsrc $ dish hello.dish

-The entry-point game is /dish/dishsrc/game/game.dish.
-You can run the game either by navigating to the directory /dish/dishsrc/game and type the following at the command prompt
+There is a more sophisticated demo application included with the interpreter, a game, located in /dish/dishsrc/game.
+The entry-point game is /dish/dishsrc/game/game.dish and can be executed using one of the methods just described, or using the makefile.
+To execute the demo directly, navigate to the directory /dish/dishsrc/game and type the following at the command prompt

         ~/dish/dishsrc/game $ ../../bin/dish game.dish